lzlabs/pg_dumpbinary/README.md

 The backup can be restored using pg_restorebinary program.

+WARNING: be warn that the dump is not consistant yet so it must be done when there is no activity on the database.
+Consistant dump is a WIP.

 ## pg_restorebinary

 pg_restorebinary is a tool used to restore a PostgreSQL database dumped